keithmburu/courses/2019-ai/week2.md

-Week 2 Homework (50pts)
+Week 2 Homework (40pts)
 --
 This assignment is to be done in LaTeX or Markdown.
-Numbered assignments are from [Bayesian Reasoning and Machine Learning by Barber](http://web4.cs.ucl.ac.uk/staff/D.Barber/pmwiki/pmwiki.php?n=Brml.HomePage)
+Numbered assignments are from [Bayesian Reasoning and Machine Learning by Barber](http://web4.cs.ucl.ac.uk/staff/D.Barber/pmwiki/pmwiki.php?n=Brml.HomePage).
+Earn 40 points will result in full credit, but it is possible to earn up to 50.

 1. (20 pts)
  * (a) Exercise 10.1